utdata/icj-setting-up/setup-part-2.md

 Quit your terminal and relaunch it for this.

 ::: callout-important
 You have to edit the commands below to be personal to you.
-Everywhere you see `icj-YOURNAME` you need to edit that part of the command to use your first name, all lowercase, like `icj-alex`.Then you use that same value for the later commands that use `icj-YOURNAME`.
+Everywhere you see `icj-YOURNAME` you need to edit that part of the command to use your first name, all lowercase, like `icj-alex`.
+Then you use that same value for the later commands that use `icj-YOURNAME`.
 PLEASE ASK FOR HELP IF YOU NEED IT.
 :::

 1. Do this command to create the project: